 This wasn’t a last minute surgery.
-The date had been booked a couple of months in advance, and I wrote a post about my feelings leading up to it.
+The date had been booked a couple of months in advance.

 As would be expected with something like major surgery scheduled in the calendar, the phone was ringing or buzzing, off the hook or off the table for the past two to three weeks.

 The only thing is, it was very rarely my phone.

 My phone, especially in the week leading up to surgery, was strangely silent.
 While I received countless messages of love and support, they were mostly delivered through my parents, with few exceptions.